fastfinge/supertonic-nvda/readme.md

 - Multiple voice styles.
 - Control over speech speed and quality.

+## Issues

+- Speed only pretends to work.
+Increasing speed makes it skip words instead of actually speaking faster.
+- Pitch can't be changed
+- I suspect we don't need to bundle quite as many Python packages as we do, but NVDA includes weird versions of things and I'm scared

 ## Settings

 The following settings are available in NVDA's Speech settings dialog when Supertonic is selected as the synthesizer: